Pfizer, Moderna refused to sell vaccines directly to states: Delhi CM Kejriwal

+Kejriwal said the second wave of Covid-19 is declining gradually and the city government has started preparations for the third wave.

+"We have imported 6,000 oxygen cylinders from China.
+Three depots with 2,000 each are being created.
+These will be used in case of a third wave.
+MEA (Ministry of External Affairs) and Indian Embassy in Beijing help us greatly, else this was not possible," he said.

-After Punjab, Delhi on Monday said pharma majors Pfizer and Moderna refused to sell Covid-19 vaccines directly to states and said they would hold deals with the central government.
+In an online briefing, Deputy Chief Minister Manish Sisodia also said Pfizer and Moderna had refused to sell coronavirus vaccines directly to the Delhi government.

-Addressing a briefing, Chief Minister Arvind Kejriwal appealed to the Centre to import vaccines and distribute it to states.

-Delhi, one of the worst hit by the second wave of coronavirus, had to shut some vaccination centres after it ran out of jabs and had to suspend vaccinations for those between 18 and 44 years for some time.
+He said all the 400 vaccination sites for the 18-44 age group have been closed in Delhi after the vaccine stock was over, while the centres administering Covaxin to the 45+ age group, healthcare workers and frontline workers too have been shut due to unavailability of jabs.

+Stressing that vaccination is the need of the hour to protect people against the coronavirus, Sisodia said they have spoken to Moderna, Pfizer and Johnson and Johnson for vaccines.

 Assembly Elections 2021 | Catch all the news updates here